jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 ## User Impersonation

-Servers using `RemoteProvisioners` can leverage other technologies to implement user impersonation when launching kernels.
+Servers using `GatewayProvisioners` can leverage other technologies to implement user impersonation when launching kernels.
 This option is configured via two pieces of information:
-`RP_IMPERSONATION_ENABLED` and `KERNEL_USERNAME`.
+`GP_IMPERSONATION_ENABLED` and `KERNEL_USERNAME`.

-`RP_IMPERSONATION_ENABLED` indicates the intention that user impersonation should be performed and can also be conveyed via the boolean configuration option `c.RemoteProvisionerConfigMixin.impersonation_enabled` (default = False).
+`GP_IMPERSONATION_ENABLED` indicates the intention that user impersonation should be performed and can also be conveyed via the boolean configuration option `c.RemoteProvisionerConfigMixin.impersonation_enabled` (default = False).